 RiverFly was a Tasmanian Tourism Award Finalist (2013, 2014), a Silver Medalist in 2015, and the Gold Medal Winner for 2016 in a first for the Australian fly fishing industry.
 In February 2017 RiverFly 1864 was awarded the industry’s top accolade, The 2016 Qantas Australian Tourism Award.

 Daniel and Simone are proud to have developed a brilliant team of skilled and enthusiastic fly fishing guides, with fly fishing experience from across the globe, and excellent teaching and guiding skills.
 Our guides are equals, with each offering consistent guiding and teachings, but all from their own backgrounds and with their own individual personalities.
 No single guide is the best guide, a strong bank of knowledge is better than one.

 Book your RiverFly trip with confidence as this team is Tasmania’s finest and each member makes great company on the water.

-RiverFly gives generous support to the Tasmanian community, the environment, and individuals in need.
-We are proud to help our team support their preferred organisation also.
+RiverFly 1864 gives generous support to the Tasmanian community, the environment, and individuals in need.
+Organisations we support include the Tasmanian Land Conservancy, and the Just Like Jack Foundation.